When will long-acting injections be available in the UK?

 Thanks for your question as this is something lots of people are interested in.
 A friend even asked me this yesterday.

 Unfortunately, 2018 sounds optimistic, unless you are already taking part in a research study.
 Regular approval on the NHS will probably not be until 2019 or more likely 2020.

 Sometimes the timeline for drug development is difficult to predict.
 Research often takes longer than expected.
 As well as the early research this involves large phase 3 studies that usually need at least a year of results.
 Then the regulatory agency (ie the FDA in the US or EMA in Europe) takes 6 to 9 months to decide if the drug is safe and effective.
 In the UK, the NHS then takes another 6 to 12 months (at least) to decide if it will pay for the drug.

 Currently, the phase 3 studies for long-acting cabotegravir plus rilpivirine are still ongoing.
 According to listed information online, the ATLAS and FLAIR studies are now fully enrolled.
 The first results are expected in June and September 2018, respectively.
 The company then needs several few months to compile the results.
 This means, if good, the regulatory agencies are unlikely to start evaluating long-acting injections until late 2018/early 2019.
 If approved later in 2019, the NHS will take at least until 2020 to decide if they will pay for access.

 Links to each of these phase 3 studies is below:

 - FLAIR (First Long-Acting Injectable Regimen) study

-This answer was updated in April 2019 from an original Q&A posted in January 2018.
+This answer was updated in September 2020 and April 2019 from an original Q&A posted in January 2018.